 Authors: The following statements may be spoken by additional authors if desired.
 These statements must be completed by different authors than those who gave the required statements, and no more than one statement can be spoken by each additional author.
 Please restrict the length of each statement to no more than 30 words.
 You may revise the given prompts as necessary to better fit your protocol, but please remember that the total introduction length cannot exceed 150 words.

-Author Name: The implications of this technique extend toward therapy (or diagnosis) of_______, because ________.

-Author Name: Though this method can provide insight into ____________, it can also be applied to other systems (model organisms, studies of disease, organ systems), such as ____________.
+Norbert Rolland: Though this method can provide insight into subplastidial location of a specific protein, it can also be applied for other approaches, such as large-scale analyses of the composition of chloroplast sub-compartments using proteomics.

-Author Name: Generally, individuals new to this method will struggle because ______________.
+Norbert Rolland: Generally, individuals new to this method will struggle because they will start from too old plants, blend leaves for too long, won’t be careful enough to resuspend pellets of intact, but very fragile, chloroplasts.

-Author Name: Visual demonstration of this method is critical as the ______________ steps are difficult to learn, because _______________.
+Norbert Rolland: Visual demonstration of this method is critical as the loading or recovering of fractions from Percoll and sucrose gradients steps are difficult to learn, because of the risk of blending of the gradients and thus of cross-contaminating the various chloroplast sub-fractions.

 C. Introduction of Demonstrator: (Said by you on camera.
 Don’t forget to smile!)